mohamedsaif/IntelligentExperiences.OnContainers/guide/01-architecture/README.md

 ## Overview

-Crowd analytics (also known as footfall analytics) is about understanding who (age, gender, emotion,...) visit your location, when and how many.
+Crowd analytics (also known as footfall analytics) is about understanding who (age, gender, emotion,...) are visiting your location, when and how many.

 Crowd analytics scenario can be used in:

 1. Retail shops in many industry (like telecom shops, consumer goods retailers, malls…)
 2. Public and Private Parks
 3. Events
+4. Building safety and evacuation readiness
-4. Any many other scenarios
+5. Any many other scenarios

-Using advanced cloud technologies can provide key business metrics that allows stakeholders to make informative decisions to improve experience and/or performance.
+Using advanced cloud native technologies can provide key business metrics that allows stakeholders to make informative decisions to improve experience and/or performance.

 ### Process Flow

 1. Camera Device capture frames and send it a central location
 2. Devices Hub receive the camera frame message and route it to designated system for processing
 3. An orchestrator service receive the request and route it based on the required target analysis
-4. Camera frame service perform AI-powered face detection and store the results
+4. Camera frame analysis service perform AI-powered face detection and store the results in NoSQL database
-5. Analysis service pick up the AI-powered analysis and convert it to useful insights that then stored in a database
+5. Analysis service pick up the AI-powered analysis and convert it to useful insights that then stored in a database (aggregating results)
-6. User friendly dashboard visualize the crowd analytics platform insights.
+6. Business stakeholder access the dashboard with visualized crowd analytics insights.

 ![dashboard](assets/dashboard.png)